Unstoppable Attack: Label-Only Model Inversion via Conditional Diffusion Model: Related Work and Preliminary Knowledge

 \subsection{Traditional Model Inversion Attacks}

-Fredrikson et al. \cite{fredrikson2014privacy} were the first to propose a model inversion attack, using warfarin dose personalization as a case study to show how MIA can infer patient-specific genetic markers by accessing linear regression models as well as maximum posterior probabilities.
-Subsequently, Fredrikson et al. \cite{fredrikson2015model} extended the attack to decision trees and face recognition neural networks using confidence and gradient descent algorithms.
-However, both works explored black-box attacks, but \cite{fredrikson2014privacy} assumed too strongly on the knowledge held by the adversary, and \cite{fredrikson2015model} required 50-80 days for experiments on multilayer perception network or denoising autoencoder network to complete, i.e., estimating gradients for optimization.
+Fredrikson et al. \cite{fredrikson2014privacy} were the first to propose a model inversion attack, using warfarin dose personalization\cite{international2009estimation} as a case study to show how MIA can infer patient-specific genetic markers by accessing linear regression models as well as maximum posterior probabilities.
+Subsequently, Fredrikson et al. \cite{fredrikson2015model} extended the attack to decision trees\cite{quinlan1986induction} and face recognition neural networks using confidence and gradient descent algorithms.
+However, both works explored black-box attacks, but \cite{fredrikson2014privacy} assumed too strongly on the knowledge held by the adversary, and \cite{fredrikson2015model} required 50-80 days for experiments on multi-layer perception network or denoising autoencoder network to complete, i.e., estimating gradients for optimization.
+In addition, this type of attack does not successfully recover the training set of DNNs.